cistercians/lambic/documentation/FACTION_AI_SYSTEM.md

 - Optimized: checks count cache first (O(1) when cached)
 - Only fetches full building list on cache miss (O(n))
 - Example: `house.ai.buildingService.getBuildingCount('mill')`

+**getStoneMineCount()**:
+- Returns count of stone mines (mines that are NOT near caves)
+- Checks for mines where `building.cave` is null or false
+- Cached per day like other building counts
+- Used for stone resource production calculations

+**getCaveMineCount()**:
+- Returns count of cave mines (mines that ARE near caves)
+- Checks for mines where `building.cave` is truthy
+- Cached per day like other building counts
+- Used for ore resource production calculations (ironore, silverore, goldore)

 **hasBuildingType(buildingType)**:
 - Returns true if house has at least one building of type